NREL/boptest-service/README.md

 # Building and Running on a Personal Computer

+# Running Tests

+Testing is based on the BOPTEST [test suite](https://github.com/NREL/boptest-service/tree/develop/boptest/testing) with small adaptations to conform to the BOPTEST-Service API.
+Follow the [README](https://github.com/NREL/boptest-service/blob/develop/boptest/testing/README.md) for more information.

-# Kubernetes Based Deployment on a Commercial Cloud Provider
+# Kubernetes Based Deployment

+NREL maintains a helm chart for Kubernetes based deployments of BOPTEST-Service.